RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/Voucher4Beverages.md

 ### Solution

 The solution should be a basic Java class.
-Foucus is on basic class features like attribute, methods and modifiers.
+Focus is on basic class features like attribute, methods and modifiers.

 The following Java program shows a potential demo solution as inspiration.